mozilla/firefox-test-engineering/README.rst

 A tutorial on some of the basic things you'd want to know when contributing to `Firefox Test Engineering`_ at Mozilla.

+This can be read on the `Firefox Test Engineering Read the Docs <http://firefox-test-engineering.readthedocs.io/en/latest/>`_.

 This document is based off of the excellent `webdev bootcamp`_ documentation.

 Patches are always welcome!
 If you'd like to contribute, fork and make a pull